hikeventures/hikeventures.github.io/_posts/2015-10-20-Suunto-Traverse-Ambit3-differences.markdown

 <hr>

-Personally, I like the new look of the Suunto Traverse more than the look of the Suunto Ambit3.
+Personally, I like the new look of the Suunto Traverse more than the look of the old Suunto Ambit3.
 Also the wrist strap of the Suunto Traverse feels somewhat more comfortable than the one on the old Suunto Ambit3.

 ---

 # <a href="http://www.hikeventures.com/deals/#Suunto+Ambit3+Vertical" rel="nofollow">Suunto Ambit3 Vertical</a>
 If you are more into trail running (on hills or mountains), mountainbiking, climbing or into multisport then you should probably go for the <a href="http://amzn.to/290sqqE" rel="nofollow">Suunto Ambit3 Vertical</a> or the Suunto Spartan.
 The Suunto Ambit3 Vertical gives you a summary of your vertical gains and also displays the altitude during your ascent.
+This is an updated version of the old Ambit3 (Peak).

 <a href="https://www.amazon.com/gp/product/B01AGK1CUK/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B01AGK1CUK&linkCode=as2&tag=hikeve-20&linkId=e88ee85cc37dd473812d405d9bbd5f8d"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=B01AGK1CUK&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=hikeve-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=am2&o=1&a=B01AGK1CUK" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />